 From water savings to kinder flow, faucet aerators are small but necessary parts of any faucet set up.
-Today's market has a host of different faucet aerators, including low-flow, aerator adaptors for water filtration systems, etc. Ultimately, though, all aerators have the same basic function: mixing air into the water flow.
+Today's market has a host of different faucet aerators, including low-flow, aerator adaptors for water filtration systems, laminar aerators for healthcare facilities, etc. Ultimately, though, all aerators have the same basic function: mixing air into the water flow.

 By definition, an aerator adds air.
 Put one on the end of your faucet and it will add air to your water flow.
 If you have ever run a faucet without an aerator, you realized the purpose of an aerator.
 Without one, water sprays out with unpleasant force and causes splashing.
 Mixing air into the flow of water produces a steadier, more stable stream.
 An aerator is usually a simple, mesh screen made of metal or plastic that is attached to the end of a faucet with some sort of housing.
 As water flows through this screen it is divided into many small streams with air in between.
 This allows for the feeling of high pressure with less actual water consumption.

-- With Water Filter Adaptors - Special aerators are equipped to have a hose attached to them.
+- Diverter-Style - Special aerators are equipped with a small outlet on the side to have a hose attached to them.
 This allows you to divert water to a water filter without sacrificing the convenience of an aerator.

 - Aerated vs. Spray vs. Laminar - There are three main ways faucet flow devices affect the stream of water coming from the tap.
 The typical aerator is what's most often used in homes and apartments and the only one that truly mixes air into the water.
 It produces a larger, whiter aerated stream that is soft to the touch and non-splashing.
 Spray aerators offer a miniature shower pattern to provide full, non-splashing coverage during hand washing and are typically used in public restrooms.Laminar flow devices give you a crystal clear, non-splashing stream that is most useful for high flow applications or healthcare facilities.